sai-charan2003/QuickMark/README.md

 </div>

 QuickMark is a simple macOS bookmark manager built with SwiftUI.
-It uses Core Data framework to store data locally.
+It uses the Core Data framework to store data locally.
 The app allows you to quickly save and organize your favorite websites into folders.
-QuickMark also features a convenient menu bar icon for quick bookmark adding.
+QuickMark also features a convenient menu bar icon for quickly adding bookmarks.

 ## Features